Salem Ahmed

-Salem Ahmed (born 24 October 2002) is an Iraqi professional footballer who plays as a striker for Iraqi Stars League side Al-Shorta.
+Salem Ahmed (born 24 October 2002) is an Iraqi professional footballer who plays as a striker for Iraqi Stars League side Diyala.

 Club career

 Ahmed started playing football at the Al-Minaa Academy.
 In February 2020, he was promoted to play with the club's first team.
 On 12 December 2020, he scored his first goal in the Iraqi Stars League against Al-Karkh.
 On 29 June 2021, he scored the winning goal against Al-Qasim in a match that ended in Al-Minaa’s favor with a score of 2–1.
 The following season, Ahmed finished as the team's top scorer in the Iraqi Stars League despite the team's relegation to the Iraqi Premier Division League.
 He scored seven goals, scoring against Al-Quwa Al-Jawiya, Al-Qasim, Newroz, Newroz again, Al-Najaf, and Al-Kahrabaa.

 In September 2022, his contract with Al-Minaa was renewed.
 Ahmed helped the team win the Iraqi Premier Division League and get promoted to the Iraqi Stars League.
 He was the team's top scorer, scoring eleven goals, and he scored one of the winning goals in the final.

 In August 2023, his contract with Al-Minaa was renewed, and he played in the starting lineup regularly in the Iraqi Stars League, scoring 4 goals, scoring against Al-Quwa Al-Jawiya, Dohuk, and Dohuk again.
 The team coach, Hassan Ahmed, considered him one of the main pillars of the team and considered his presence very important in every match that Al-Minaa plays.
 In August 2024, his contract with Al-Minaa was renewed for an additional season.